 - 2 cups baby spinach chopped

-Sauté bacon in a pan over medium heat until fat is rendered, about 3 minutes.
-Remove bacon and add the chicken thighs to pan.
-Sauté until lightly browned on both sides, about 4 minutes total.
+- Sauté diced bacon in a frying pan over medium heat until fat is rendered, about 3 minutes.
+Remove bacon and reserve for later.

-Transfer chicken to a 6 at.
-Electric slow cooker set on low.
+- Transfer chicken to slow cooker set on low.

-With pan still on medium heat add shallots, carrots and garlic and sauté for another 2-3 minutes, or until slightly browned, being careful not to burn the garlic.
+- With the frying pan still on medium heat add shallots and carrots and sauté for 2-3 minutes until slightly caramelized.
+Add in the garlic and cook 1 minute more.

-With slotted spoon, transfer vegetables to slow cooker and pour in chicken broth, the juice of one large lemon, salt, pepper, thyme, and Garbanzo beans.
+- Transfer vegetables to slow cooker and pour in chicken broth, lemon juice, salt, pepper, thyme, and Garbanzo beans.

 - Cook on low for 5 hours then stir in spinach and continue to cook for another 1/2 hour.

-- Ladle into bowls and top each with a sprinkle of parsley and Parmesan cheese.
+- Ladle into bowls and top each with some crispy bacon pieces, a sprinkle of parsley and Parmesan cheese.